hippokrates1337/VibeFC/README.md

   - Preview and manage imported variables with add/update/skip options
   - Support for different number formats (German and English)
   - Variable types: ACTUAL, BUDGET, and INPUT
-- **Variables Management:** Browse and view all imported variables with their time series data
+  - Browse, view, edit and delete all imported variables with their time series data
+  - Card-based view of variables with detailed modal for editing
 - **Forecast Definition:** Define and configure forecast calculations
 - **Forecast Analysis:** View and analyze forecast results